 When you are dealing with the inconveniences and problems which result from joint possession of real estate in Horry or Georgetown County, speak with a skilled real estate attorney with DesChamps Law Firm.
 Since 1979, we’ve helped individuals, organizations, and businesses throughout our region with some of the most difficult challenges related to this issue, always offering sound advice and a detail-oriented approach that protects our clients’ best interests.
 With us, you get the knowledge and resources you need when faced with the difficulties of joint ownership of real estate.

-A partition action is designed to divide property into individual shares among multiple owners.
+A Partition Action is designed to divide property into individual shares among multiple owners.
 Although it is possible for all co-tenants to agree to a voluntary partition, this type of agreement can be difficult to achieve.
-If all owners don’t agree to partition, one or more of the owners may file a lawsuit asking the courts to create a partition.
+If all owners don’t agree to partition, one or more of the owners may file a lawsuit asking the court to create a partition.
 If this is the case, a judge can order a partition of the property.

-Because the issues involved in partition actions can be difficult to navigate, both in the prosecution and defense, an experienced real estate attorney who not only understands the intricacies and nuances of joint ownership but also litigates disputes arising from joint ownership is essential.
+Because the issues involved in Partition Actions can be difficult to navigate, an experienced real estate attorney who not only understands the intricacies and nuances of joint ownership, but also litigates disputes arising from joint ownership is essential.
 The fact that our attorneys are both real estate and trial attorneys creates a unique perspective which differentiates us from other law firms.